 The issuance of general obligation debt and debt of LGAC is undertaken by OSC.
-All other Statesupported and State-related debt is issued by the State's financing authorities (known as "Authorized Issuers" in connection with the issuance of PIT Bonds) acting under the direction of DOB.
-The Authorized Issuers include NYSTA, DASNY, ESD, the Environmental Facilities Corporation (EFC), and the Housing Finance Agency (HFA).
-Prior to any issuance of State-supported debt and State-related debt, approval is required by the State Legislature, DOB, the issuer's board, and in certain instances, the Public Authorities Control Board (PACB), and the State Comptroller.
+All other Statesupported and State-related debt is issued by the State's financing authorities (known as "Authorized Issuers" in connection with the issuance of PIT and Sales Tax Revenue Bonds) acting under the direction of DOB.
+The Authorized Issuers include NYSTA, DASNY, ESD, the Environmental Facilities Corporation (EFC), and the Housing Finance Agency (HFA) for PIT Revenue Bonds and NYSTA, DASNY, and ESD for Sales Tax Revenue Bonds.
+Prior to any issuance of new State-supported debt and State-related debt, approval is required by the State Legislature, DOB, the issuer's board, and in certain instances, the Public Authorities Control Board (PACB) and the State Comptroller.

-The State has never defaulted on any of its general obligation indebtedness or its obligations under lease purchase or contractual obligation financing arrangements and has never been called upon to make any direct payments pursuant to its guarantees.
+The State has never defaulted on any of its general obligation indebtedness or its obligations under lease purchase or contractual obligation financing arrangements.
 The following table summarizes the State's debt obligation for the past three fiscal years.

-(millions of dollars)
+OUTSTANDING STATE-SUPPORTED AND STATE-RELATED DEBT 1 (millions of dollars)

-FY 2010 FY 2011 FY 2012
+FY 2011 FY 2012 FY 2013

-State-Supported Debt 50,323 51,618 52,773
+State-Supported Debt 51,618 52,773 52,535

+Personal Income Tax Revenue Bonds 20,986 23,074 26,501

-General Obligation 3,400 3,525 3,494
+General Obligation 3,525 3,494 3,524

-Local Government Assistance Corporation 3,639 3,330 3,119
+Local Government Assistance Corporation 3,330 3,119 2,836

-Personal Income Tax Revenue Bonds 18,189 20,986 23,074

-Other Service Contract & Lease Purchase 13,271 12,316 11,312
+Service Contract & Lease Purchase 12,316 11,312 8,585

-Other Revenue Bonds 11,824 11,461 11,774
+Other Revenue Bonds 11,461 11,774 11,089

-Contingent-Contractual Obligation Financings 3,894 3,597 3,193
+Contingent-Contractual Obligation Financings 3,597 3,193 2,832

-DASNY/MCCFA - Secured Hospital Program 637 585 503
+DASNY/MCCFA - Secured Hospital Program 585 503 421

-Tobacco Settlement Financing Corporation 3,257 3,012 2,690
+Tobacco Settlement Financing Corporation 3,012 2,690 2,411

-Moral Obligation Financings 31 25 20
+Moral Obligation Financings 25 20 13

-Housing Finance Agency 28 23 18
+Housing Finance Agency 23 18 11

-MCCFA - Hospitals and Nursing Homes 3 2 2
+MCCFA - Hospitals and Nursing Homes 2 2 2

-Other State Financings 840 781 749
+Other State Financings 724 690 701

-MBBA Prior Year School Aid Claims 419 396 368
+MBBA Prior Year School Aid Claims 396 368 294

-Capital Leases 266 237 237
+Capital Leases 2 180 178 264

-Mortgage Loan Commitments 155 148 144
+Mortgage Loan Commitments 148 144 143

 State Guaranteed Debt

-Job Development Authority 28 23 19
+Job Development Authority 23 19 15

-TOTAL STATE-RELATED DEBT 55,116 56,044 56,754
+TOTAL STATE-RELATED DEBT 55,987 56,695 56,096

 Source: NYS DOB.
-Except Mortgage Loan Commitments which are taken from the CAFR for FY 2010 and FY 2011 Mortgage Loan Commitments and Capital Leases are estimated by DOB for FY 2012.
+Except Mortgage Loan Commitments which are taken from the CAFR for FY 2011 and FY 2012 Mortgage Loan Commitments and Capital Leases are estimated by DOB for FY 2013.

-Amounts outstanding reflect original par amounts or original gross proceeds in the case of capital appreciation bonds.
+1Amounts outstanding reflect original par amounts or original gross proceeds in the case of capital appreciation bonds.
 Amounts do not reflect accretion of capital appreciation bonds or premiums received.

-Capital leases by OGS are included in State-Supported Debt.
+2A portion of SUNY's capital leases are included in State-supported debt.